 Agricultural price statistics

-EU agricultural price statistics (APS) are based on voluntary agreements between Eurostat and the Member States.
+EU agricultural price statistics (APS) are based on voluntary agreements between Eurostat and the EU Member States.

-The National Statistical Institutes or Ministries of Agriculture are responsible for collecting absolute prices and calculating corresponding average prices for their country, as well as for calculating price indices and periodically updating the weights.
+National statistical institutes or Ministries of Agriculture are responsible for collecting absolute prices and calculating corresponding average prices for their country, as well as for calculating price indices and periodically updating the weights.

 - Agriculture (t_agri), see: